D3h420/JanOS-app/README.md

 ## 🧭 What This Script Does

-`JanOS_app.py` connects to a JanOS device (for example ESP32-C5) through a serial port and provides an interactive menu:
+`JanOS_app.py` connects to a projectZero (aka JanOS) device  through a serial port and provides an interactive menu:

 - `Scan`
 - `Sniffer`